radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 ### Global Identity Builder

 The Global Identity Builder can be used in situations where applications require a single data source to locate all users required for authentication and/or need to access a complete user profile for attribute-based authorization.
 The overlapping identities do not need to have a single common identifier, because a combination of matching rules can be used to determine a link.
 The Global Identity Builder creates a unique reference list of identities spread throughout multiple data silos.
 An existing single source of identities is not required.
 For details, please see the RadiantOne Global Identity Builder Guide.

-### Groups Builder

-The Groups Builder Wizard manages virtual views for defining groups and members.
-With this wizard, you can define rules for dynamically creating groups from multiple heterogeneous data sources.
-Administrators can utilize this wizard to either create user-defined or auto-generated groups.

-For more information on [groups](concepts#groups) supported in RadiantOne please see [Concepts](concepts.md).

-The Groups Builder wizard should be used in situations where applications are accessing RadiantOne to retrieve groups/membership for enforcing authorization and a list of applicable groups either does not currently exist in any backend data source or the existing groups are insufficient because they lack all the required members.
-This wizard should be used if there is the need to add new members into existing groups or if there is the need to build entirely new global groups containing members from multiple different data sources.

-### Groups Migration

-Existing group membership references user DNs, the naming of which is based on the structure of the LDAP directory.
-When you model a new directory namespace with virtualization, the user DNs change.
-The four steps in the Group Migration Wizard assist with the effort of translating the existing group membership to match the new namespace.

-### Merge Tree

-The Merge Tree Wizard merges multiple data sources into a single RadiantOne naming context, while maintaining the underlying directory hierarchy.
-The Merge Tree Wizard is ideal for situations where applications expect to find information in an explicit hierarchy which already exists in a backend LDAP directory and there is a need to extend a part of this hierarchy with additional entries from other data sources.

->[!warning] The Merge Tree Wizard does not perform identity correlation or joins.
-If the data sources being merged contain overlapping users (identified by the same DN after the merge) only the entry from the primary/main source are returned when browsing or searching against the view.
-If the overlapping users have an attribute in common, you can always join the view created in the merge tree wizard with another virtual view to return attributes from other sources.

 ## Delegated Administration of RadiantOne